-Icon Item Description 1 © HDD compartment Houses the computer's hard disk drive memory.
+lcon Item Description 1 Ventilation and cooling fan Allows the computer to stay cool.
+Do not cover or obstruct the openings.
 2 Battery reset pinhole Simulates removing and reinstalling the battery.
 Insert a paperclip into the hole and press for four seconds.
-3 ■ Drain holes Liquid spilled on the keyboard can drain out of the holes in the underside of the housing.
-4 Speakers Deliver stereo audio output.